Cheers in Zambia after landmark debt deal

 Private creditors, who are owed $6.8 billion, will have to "make a similar effort to what we have done," the official said.

-The country's total debt at the end of 2022 amounted to $32.8 billion, including $18.6 billion owed to foreign lenders, according finance ministry figures.
+The country's total debt at the end of 2022 amounted to $32.8 billion, including the $18.6 billion owed to foreign lenders, according to finance ministry figures.

+Relief was palpable in parliament on Friday where legislators belted out the national anthem in celebration.

+The victory is a major success for Hichilema, who swept to power in 2021 on the back of promises to revive the economy, root out graft and woo back scared investors.

-Part of the debt is held by the International Monetary Fund (IMF), World Bank and multilateral development banks and is not covered by the restructuring.
+Part of the debt is held by the IMF, World Bank and multilateral development banks and is not covered by the restructuring.

-In a tweet, Hichilema said the agreement was a "significant milestone in our journey towards economic recovery (and) growth."

-In a statement, the government hailed a "significant step towards restoring Zambia's long-term debt sustainability."
-It said it looked forward to working the creditors to ensure "prompt implementation."
+The Zambian government said it was "confident that this debt treatment which entails significant maturity extensions and reduction in interest rates, will allow for the allocation of additional financial resources" towards education, healthcare and infrastructure.

 Hichilema, a businessman-turned-politician, had contested five elections before securing the top job.